-Sociologists are convinced that population density and the occupational structure of communities exert a powerful influence on other aspects of human life.
-This being the case, it is reasonable that sociological specializations based upon population density and occupations would come the case of into being.
-This is exactly what has happened in/rural sociology. field is defined as being the sociology of dispersed and isolated popuagriculture lations, primarily those engaged in/or/quite immediately dependent upon it. agriculture: But rural sociology is not the only subdiscipline of sociology defined by population density and/or occupationally-related concerns.
-This is obviously the case regarding urban sociology. the 1970 Directory of Members of the American Sociological Association (American Sociological Association, 1970) lists about 800 sociologists who define themselves as urban specialists.
-About 2,700 were listed in the same publication as specialists in such occupationally-related areas as education, law and society, crime and delinquency, medical sociology, and occupations and professions.
+Sociologists are convinced that population density and the occupational structure of communities exert a powerful influence on the other aspects of human life.
+This being the case, it is reasonable that sociological specializations based upon population density and occupations would come into being.
+This is exactly what has happened in the case of rural sociology.
+The field is defined as being the sociology of dispersed and isolated populations, primarily those engaged in agriculture or who are quite immediately dependent upon it.
+The principle behind this is not unique.

+Rural sociology is not the only subdiscipline of sociology defined by population density and/or occupationally-related concerns.
+This is obviously the case regarding urban sociology.
+Indeed the 1970 Directory of Members of the American Sociological Association (American Sociological Association, 1970) lists about 800 sociologists who define themselves as urban specialists.
+And, about 2,700 were listed in the same publication as specialists in such occupationally-related areas as education, law and society, crime and delinquency, medical sociology, and occupations and professions.
-The justification for the existence of rural sociology as a body of knowledge is, as I see, simple and convincing.
-In their residential and occupational aspects, the special characteristics of rural people are sufficiently unique to require the existence of a special body of people trained to explicate them to whatever groups need to know about them:

-the rural people themselves, other citizens, personnel of governmental agencies, etc.
+The justification for rural sociology as a body of knowledge is simple and convincing.
+In their residential and occupational aspects, the special characteristics of rural people are sufficiently unique to require the existence of a special body of experts trained to explicate them to whatever groups need to know about them: other social scientists, the rural people themselves, other citizens, personnel of governmental agencies, etc.

-This is not very different from the justification for almost all other specialties of sociology.
+This is not very different from the justification for almost all other specialties of acciology.
 The area of marriage and the family exists as a special subject matter because a great many people need to understand such things as how marriages work out or break up, how children are influenced by different types of families and by their locations in the family, how kinship systems condition individual behavior, etc. Medical sociology is justified by the widespread recognition, first that the social organization of medical delivery systems exerts a substantial affect on health and medical treatment, and second that the onset and course of illness itself is in part a social process.
-I'll not add to these examples.
-As specialized sociologists, I'm sure each of you has quite a defensible rationale for your speciality and, at a general level, is probably not very different from these.

 If it weren't for the enormous complexity of human behavior, we would not need specialties.
-Maybe we would not even need sociology.
+Haybe we would not even need sociology.
 But the fact is that most if not all of our more effective concepts must be applied differently to peoples living under different circumstances.

 The numbers and the variability of rural people are large enough to demand the attention of a great many sociologists.
-It has been estimated that in 1950 79 percent of the world's population lived in localities of less than 20,000 persons.
-This represented a net increase in fifty years from about 1.5 to about 1.9 billion people (Larson, 1968).
+It has been astimated that in 1950-79 percent of the world's population lived in localities of less than 20,000 persons.
+As Olaf Larson pointed out in 1986, this represented a not increase in fifty years from about 1.5 to about 1.8 billion people.
 The total number must be considerably larger today.
 The estimate for the year 2000 is 3.775 billion (Ford, 1973).
-The sheer population numbers are enormous.
+The sheer population numbers are encreases.